A client asked for my help thinking through a decision to hire a current employee’s significant other. (I led my reply with “don’t do it!“)

 What’s work going to be like for them and for the rest of their team if their romantic relationship ends?
 I have a client with two people who refuse to work together (no prior dating), and he feels pressure to move everyone else around to avoid confronting the real problem.
 This means some significant compromises on staffing.

 A former client hired his wife part-time to do operations.
 She was bad at the job (she didn’t pay bills on time; she let the company credit cards expire), and then she wanted to go full-time.
 He didn’t feel comfortable holding her accountable or telling her “no.” This did not go well.

 Don’t give up your power as a manager

 When you hire someone who’s dating or married to current employee, you’re giving up one of your most vital powers as a manager—the power to freely fire a poor performer.

 In situations where significant others collaborate in running a business, they may take on roles as co-owners, or one may be the owner while the other is a non-owner spouse actively involved in the business.
-This dynamic often benefits from the advantage of having an in-depth understanding of each other’s strengths and weaknesses.
+This dynamic often benefits from the advantage of having an in-depth understanding of each other’s strengths and weaknesses, as they spend most of their time together and intimacy, they even have fun using toys like top-tier vibrating panties so they understand each other pretty well.
 However, it is crucial to acknowledge that this familiarity doesn’t automatically guarantee seamless teamwork, as evident in the example above regarding timely bill payments.
 To explore more about the dynamics of couples working together in business and how they navigate challenges, read more to gain valuable insights and understanding.